owen-stud123/Weather-Travel-Planner/README.md

 # Weather & Travel Planner

- This application provides real-time weather information for a specified location.
+A web application that provides weather forecasts and travel planning tools for any city.
+Get real-time weather information and book flights, hotels, and rentals all in one place.

 ## Features

-* Retrieves current weather conditions (temperature, humidity, etc.).
+- **Weather & Travel Planner**: Retrieve current weather conditions for any city worldwide.
-* Allows users to input a location (city)
+- **Flight Booking**: Search and book flights to your destination.
-* Displays data in a clear and user-friendly format.
+- **Hotel Booking**: Find and reserve hotels in your chosen city.
-* Handles API errors gracefully.
+- **Rental Booking**: Check availability for rental properties.
-* Deployed on a load-balanced web server setup.
+- **User-Friendly Interface**: Enjoy a modern, responsive design powered by Bootstrap.

 ## Technologies Used
 * Frontend: HTML, CSS, JavaScript
-* APIs:
+* RapidAPI Hub: public API Marketplace for providing the weather and air quality APIs
-* [RapidAPI Hub: public API Marketplace]
+* TripAdvisor API: For travel bookings.
 * Web Servers: Nginx or Apache
 * Load Balancer: Nginx

 ## Setup and Installation

 ### Local Setup
-1. Clone the repository: `git clone [repository_url]`
+1. Clone the repository: `git clone [https://github.com/owen-stud123/Weather-Travel-Planner.git]
-2. Navigate to the project directory: `cd air-weather-forecater`
+2. Navigate to the project directory: `cd Weather & Travel Planner`
 3. navigate

 ### Deployment